chris-prener/biscale/README.md

     since `bi_class()` now accepts factors as well.
 Users that relied on the default behavior of `bi_class()` will now receive an error asking you to specify a `style` for calculating breaks.
--   Changes to `bi_legend()` to facilitate breaks mean that there are new arguments to be aware of when calling the function.

 ### Deprecated Functions